 Leading up to Christmas I had my machines out sewing up some new swimsuits for my girls.
 As I explained in my Super Summer Swim Bottoms post, rash shirts are a must in Queensland.
 The UV Index is predicted to reach 16 [Extreme] every day this week.

-So I busted out my FREE Super Swim Bottoms pattern, (look out for some updates to that post soon), and made some matching rash shirts and swimming caps too.
-They turned out really cute, and I will be posting up some free patterns soon, but I wondered if you could add a freezer paper stencil to the front of the rash shirts to liven them up a bit.
+So I busted out my Patterns-for-pennies Super Swim Bottoms pattern, (look out for some updates to that post soon), and made some matching rash shirts and swimming caps too.
+They turned out really cute, and I will be posting up some more patterns soon, but I wondered if you could add a freezer paper stencil to the front of the rash shirts to liven them up a bit.

 I gave it a go, and happily the answer is yes!!